Ulva Island/Te Wharawhara

 It was also visited periodically by Ngāi Tahu to strip bark from totara trees for use in storing harvested muttonbirds/titi.
 Some sites where tōtara trees have been stripped are probably 100 – 200 years old.

 In 1872 Charles Traill established a post office in Post Office Bay which was operated until 1923.
 The old post office, the first in the Stewart Island/Rakiura region, can still be seen behind the privately owned houses near the landing.
+The old post office, the first in the Stewart Island/Rakiura region, can still be seen behind the privately owned houses near the landing.
+The post office is barely visible.

 Charles Traill and his brother Walter, both Orkney Islanders, established an extensive garden which included radiata pine and other exotic tree species.
 Some large survivors of their garden are still growing alongside the native forest trees on the island.